|

 would collapse, our catering and tourist trade would suffer and

 crops would go un-harvested.
-The health service as we know it would
+The health service as we know it

-in three doctors are from ethnic minorities.
+wants.
+One in three doctors are from ethnic minorities.

-The Asian community has many of the world’s top computer
+The Asian community has many of the world's top

-and public service rely on recruiting skills from all over the world.
+Our economy and public service rely on recruiting skills from

-The tourist trade in Scotland needs to win foreign visitors and
+all over the world.
+The tourist trade in Scotland needs to win

-we have to compete in the world for foreign investment in our industry.
+foreign visitors and we have to compete in the world for foreign

 They keep pay low

-Racists claim that if migrants didn’t take jobs, then
+Racists claim that if migrants didn't take jobs,

-study found that the opposite is the case.
+Office study found that the opposite is the case.

-Migrants tend to be better educated than white- British
+Migrants tend to be better educated than white-

-" an increase in immigration of 1%… leads to a nearly 2% increase
+study concluded that " an increase in immigration of 1%… leads

-in non-migrant wage".
+to a nearly 2% increase in non-migrant wage".

 They are a drain on taxes